MOACChain/MOAC-DOCS/Docs/MicroChainSCSMonitor.rst

 -  dappAddr、dappPasswd：Dapp user account and password to unlock the account;
 -  microchainAddr：MicroChain contract address;
--  scsAddr：scsid of SCS monitor, should be in the directory:“…/scsserver/scskeystore”；
+-  scsAddr：scsid of SCS monitor without prefix '0x', should be in the directory:"scskeystore"；
 -  string: ‘0x4e592e2f’ is a constant to access the subchainbase method ‘registerAsMonitor(address monitor), do not change it.

-Example 2:

 Calling example